johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 ⚠️ As of March 14, 2025, bluetooth may be broken on some newer firmware releases.
 See the "Bluetooth Fix" section for a fix.

-If you can install the latest firmware, this is likely to fix some or all issues:
+If you have a version of linux firmware newer than March 14, 2025, you should skip this and try the Alsa UCM and sof firmware steps below.

+Updating from an old linux firmware version is likely to help fix audio issues.

 https://gitlab.com/kernel-firmware/linux-firmware